solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 - The `encrypted_amount_lo_receiver` encrypts a number that is at most a 16-bit number.
 Therefore, even after `2^16` incoming transfers, the ciphertext `pending_balance_lo` in an account encrypts a balance that is at most a 32-bit number.
-This amount can be decrypted efficiently.
+This component of the pending balance can be decrypted efficiently.

 - The `encrypted_amount_hi_receiver` encrypts a number that is at most a 32-bit number.
 Therefore, after `2^16` incoming transfers, the ciphertext `pending_balance_hi` encrypts a balance that is at most a 48-bit number.

   The decryption of a large 48-bit number is slow.
-However, for accounts to hold a pending balance of large 48-bit numbers, they must receive a large number of high transaction amounts.
-Clients that maintain accounts with high token balances can frequently submit `ApplyPendingBalance` instructions to flush out the pending balance into the available balance to prevent the balance encrypted in `pending_balance_hi` from growing too large.
+However, for most applications, transfers of very high transaction amounts are relatively more rare.
+For an account to hold a pending balance of large 48-bit numbers, it must receive a large number of high transactions amounts.
+Clients that maintain accounts with high token balances can frequently submit the `ApplyPendingBalance` instruction to flush out the pending balance into the available balance to prevent `pending_balance_hi` from encrypting a number that is too large.